 Do you really want your kids to grow up remembering the trash talk you said about their dad?
 It won’t be easy, but your life will be so much easier once you can let go of the anger and resentment and embrace some peace.

-Keeping the Peace in a Split Parent Family
+Three Simple Tips for Keeping the Peace in a Split-Parent Family

 This one can be really hard when your ex is late to pick up the kids, or doesn’t make it to something you thought they would.
 I get it.
 You want to protect your babies, but try to have some grace.